rudokemper/geojson-csv-sql-conversion-tools/README.md

 ## import-csv-sqlite.sh

-A quick bash script to import a CSV file (like one generated through `geojson-to-csv.py`) into a SQlite table with matching column headers (like one generated through `create-sql-table.py`).
+A quick bash script to import a CSV file (like one generated through `geojson-to-csv.py`) into a SQlite table.
+Note: it is not necessary to run `create-sql-table.py` beforehand as this script will generate the column headers if not found, but they may not follow the desired schema.

 Usage: